SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 If anything listed below you have issues with, please come back to this!

+> [!WARNING]
-## The game won't appear no matter which compatibility mode I use!
+> ## The game won't appear no matter which compatibility mode I use!
+>

-First step will be to change **DPI settings**, right click **• Sega Rally.exe •** > **Properties** > **"Change high DPI settings"** > click the ☑ for **"override high DPI scaling behaviour"**
+> First step will be to change **DPI settings**, right click **Sega Rally 2.exe** > **Properties** > **"Change high DPI settings"** > click the ☑ for **"override high DPI scaling behaviour"**
+>

-You could try [dxwnd](https://sourceforge.net/projects/dxwnd/) A software that helps win32 software run
+> You could try [dxwnd](https://sourceforge.net/projects/dxwnd/) A software that helps win32 software run

+> [!WARNING]
-## When trying to run the DAEMON Tools setup, windows defender shown a warning of PUA:Win32/Puamson
+> ## When trying to run the DAEMON Tools setup, windows defender shown a warning of PUA:Win32/Puamson
+>

-From what i can tell, it's mostly a warning that its an ad based malware, it should be safe to continue due to it bundling a crappy **VPN** service.
+> From what i have seen, it's mostly a warning that its an ad based malware, it should be safe to continue due to it bundling a crappy **VPN** service.
+>

-Make it an exception and download a general antivirus like [MalwareBytes (direct download link)](https://www.malwarebytes.com/mwb-download/thankyou) to make scans.
+> Make it an exception and download a general antivirus like [MalwareBytes (direct download link)](https://www.malwarebytes.com/mwb-download/thankyou) to make scans.
 Make sure to fully close MalwareBytes before installing DTLite, then after installation, run the antivirus to do a scan.
 It will remove a few files, and you should be fine •ᴗ•